dakhnod/Fossil-HR-SDK/DOCUMENTATION.md

         - wtf

 ## Example
 Examples can be found in the examples folder.
+Too learn about running examples theck the `How to use the SDK` section.
 ### simple-menu
 this example show a basic menu with a few options and handles button events to scroll through the menu.